To get Username and Password for inspection, kindly send a mail to

 At Exide, we manufacture high-end submarine batteries conforming to the most stringent technical specifications and quality control standards.

-We are the country's only company to maintain a dedicated infrastructure with trained & skilled manpower to manufacture such specialized batteries, and one of the few battery manufacturers having the necessary capacity to manufacture submarine batteries for a wide range of submarine designs, such as Russian (Foxtrot/Romeo/ Kilo/636/Amur classes), German (209 class), French (Scorpene class) and Indigenous (Nuclear) submarines.
+We maintain a dedicated infrastructure with trained & skilled manpower to manufacture such specialized batteries, and one of the few battery manufacturers having the necessary capacity to manufacture submarine batteries for a wide range of submarine designs, such as Russian (Foxtrot/Romeo/ Kilo/636/Amur classes), German (209 class), French (Scorpene class) and Indigenous (Nuclear) submarines.

 The company meets 100% demand of the Indian Navy with indigenous submarine batteries and also exports with permission of the Government of India.
 We are a rare Indian company to be successful in exporting such a critical defence product and gaining repeat orders.